This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

-Concerns about air quality, especially in Sofia, construction in protected areas, lack of integration of nature and biodiversity policy, and lack of adequate management and conservation objectives continue to challenge the government.
+Concerns about air quality, especially in Sofia, construction in protected areas, lack of integration of nature and biodiversity policy, and lack of adequate management and conservation objectives continue to challenge Bulgaria’s government.

-While Bulgaria’s drinking water, due to extensive, high-quality aquifers throughout the country, is of excellent quality but of insufficient quantity, the country’s sewage network is incomplete and sewage treatment rates for urban waste water are still low.
-Bulgaria still needs to build a number of drinking water and waste water treatment plants for settlements of less than 10,000 inhabitants.
+Bulgaria’s drinking water, due to extensive, high-quality aquifers throughout the country, is of excellent quality but of insufficient quantity.
+The country’s sewage network is incomplete and sewage treatment rates for urban wastewater are low.
+Bulgaria needs to build drinking water and wastewater treatment plants for communities of fewer than 10,000 inhabitants.

 - Membrane technologies